Criminology, Law and Society DepartmentProfessor

 We created a digital archive to preserve the stories of people who are incarcerated in California prisons and jails, their family members and loved ones, and the staff who work in these facilities.
 This living archive tracks people’s stories across time (with retrospective accounts from the start of the pandemic and moving forward) and place (across state prisons, county jails, federal prisons, and immigration detention facilities).
 We collected stories in three ways.
 First, individuals called our hotline to tell their stories (staffed Monday through Friday from 5pm to 9pm PST).
-Second, individuals mailed letters, artwork, and other contributions to us at: PrisonPandemic, 4521 Campus Drive, P.O.
-Box 438, Irvine, CA 92612.
+Second, individuals mailed letters, artwork, and other contributions to us.
 Third, individuals submitted stories via the submission section of the PrisonPandemic homepage.
 As of March 2022, we stopped staffing the hotline.
-We still receive letters via our P.O.
-Box and website submission form.
+As of November 2023, we stopped receiving mailed contributions.

 We are a group of faculty and students at the University of California, Irvine, who study the experiences and effects of incarceration in the United States, and especially, the unequal impacts of the harms of incarceration.
 As we read the news about COVID-19 ravaging our prisons and jails, we have been concerned about the dangerous effects of the virus on people living and working in prisons and jails (and on their loved ones).
 And we have noted that there are currently no systematic accounts of how people incarcerated, their loved ones, and the staff and officers who work in these facilities are experiencing this public health crisis.
 In fact, widespread lockdowns and outside visitor prohibitions cut off incarcerated people from most outside contact.
 We started this project to address these concerns.